ShahadmA/Classification/README.md

-## Predicting qualified employees for promotion using Classification models
+## Predicting qualified employees for promotion using Classification Models

 ## Problem statement: